 We feel really grateful to have discovered this program and are thankful for Taiwan to have provided me with the opportunity to become a Gold Card holder.
 We feel that other people should be aware of this program and in this unprecedented time, they might prefer coming to Taiwan than staying in their respective country if they have the flexibility that we do.

-And because the process can be really confusing at first, we hope that this blog post (& our step by step guide) will help you get up to speed and go through the application process in a smooth fashion!
+And because the process can be really confusing at first, we hope that this blog post (& our step by step detailed guide to apply for the Taiwan Employment Gold Card) will help you get up to speed and go through the application process in a smooth fashion!

 Now you may ask, what about Mrs. NN?
 Well, we are still going through the process of getting her visa.
 We have two options that are currently running in // and should be able to report on her status pretty soon.
 This has also been a learning curve, so I am considering publishing a dedicated post about getting your spouse on your Gold Card.
 Please let us a comment if you would be interested and make sure to sign-up to our newsletter to get notified once this post will go live.